turn-project/turn/README.md

 wonderful technicolor (but only if your terminal supports ANSI color codes).
 Well, the only colors are green and red, but that is still color.

-<b>Intersted in imporving Turn?</b> Please read this[https://github.com/TwP/turn/wiki/Implementation].
+<b>Interested in improving Turn?</b> Please read this[https://github.com/TwP/turn/wiki/Implementation].

 ## FEATURES: